alf-labs/tangram/web/src/intro/intro.md

   about 24 hours.

+#### Pieces Heatmap

+Due to their shapes, pieces are more likely to be located in specific places of the board.

+The analyzer/generator uses all the solutions found above and counts the number of times each cell is used by a given piece accross all solutions.
+The result is a "piece heatmap" which can be seen in the [Pieces tab](#/pc).

+---
 ### Tangram Puzzle Image Analyzer

 The analyzer was built to determine whether our puzzle solutions were unique